How do property taxes work for homeowners with mortgages in Alabama?

 Member

-by romaine , 5 months ago
+by romaine , a year ago

 @ronaldo_von In Alabama, property taxes are assessed and collected by local county governments.
 Homeowners with mortgages typically pay property taxes as part of their overall housing expenses.
 Here's how property taxes generally work for homeowners with mortgages in Alabama: